 GREAT question.
 Here are a few tips to help you out: 1) Ask the mechanic to actually show you what is wrong.
 Even if you don't know what you are looking at, seeing a leak or a broken part will give you some comfort.
 2) Ask if you NEED it.
 What will happen if you don't do the repair.
 Will your car blow up (not likely)?
 Will it cost more later on?
 3) Check your owner's manual.
 If it is not in there, you might not need it.
 You still might, but it may not be a critical as they are telling you.
 4) Get a second opinion.
 That might also be a good way to negotiate a better price.
 Those steps might not completely prevent you from getting ripped off, but they'll certainly mitigate the risk.

-Have you ever been shot or seriously injured on the job?On a day to day basis, it is not too bad.
+Do you feel objectified when you're standing around in skimpy outfits?On a day to day basis, it is not too bad.
 Cuts, burns, sore backs, and bruises are normal.
 I have seen a few guys get hurt.
 We had a tech not pump the brakes on a Touareg after doing a brake job.
 He backed up and pinned a guy to a car.
 He suffered a broken arm.
 That is about the worst I have seen.
 If you work smart and safe( glasses, hearing protection) then the job is pretty safe.
 I find that sloppy mechanics generally get hurt more.

 Following your owners manual is key.
 That being said, that can require you to be sure you are checking your own oil level, along with the rest of the fluids.
 I think that 10k miles is too long for oil changes.
 I think every 5k is perfect.
 10k is a long time to not have anyone inspect your car.
 It can mean the difference between replacing rear brake pads, and having to replace the rotors.